Benchmark Recruit Career Advice, advice-centre

 Give the office a spooky vibe, people are more likely to be in the Halloween spirit if the office is decorated for the tricks and treats.

 Don't: Forget you're at work

-The whole office might be getting in to the scare mode but don’t forget you actually have a job to do.
-Discussing outfits is all well and good so long as your getting your work done too.
+The whole office might be getting in to the scare mood, but don't forget you actually have a job to do.
+Discussing outfits is all well and good so long as you're getting work done.